mindvalley/mv-universal-player/README.md

 </MVAudioPlayer>
 ```

 In the above example, you can see that we have multiple `AudioItem` instances.
 A good analogy to represent above structure is a Spotify player.
 There can be multiple song items in the list, but when you select any song, at a time only one song is being played.
-This means if any song is being played currently and user selects any other song, the previously playing song would reset and the new song would start from the beginning.
+This means current playing song will reset and new song will start from the begining.

-This means there will be only one VideoJS instance (through AudioPlayer) and AudioItem is there just to the read the state and call methods of AudioPlayer.
+This also means there will be only one VideoJS instance (through AudioPlayer) and AudioItem is there just to read the state and call methods of AudioPlayer.
 If you want multiple VideoJS instances then you can do as shown below:

 ```
 <MVAudioPlayer>